celiagomezdev/cinema-theater-app/README.md

 `userId` and `seatId` are required fields.

-If the customer attemt to book a seat, but he/she already has a seat booked or that seat has been booked for any other customer, there will be a `409` response showing the correct error message to the user.
+Even though this should be prevented for the 3 minutes reserve time before the user makes the payment, if a customer attemts to book a seat that has already been booked for any other customer, there will be a `409` response showing the correct error message to the user.

 Once the request is made, and if no error is encountered, it will reserve this seat to the specified user.
+That could be checked looking at the new details of the customer or seat using the routes explained before.

 ### Helpful Software